renovatebot/renovate/docs/self-hosting.md

 You can find instructions for GitLab [here](https://docs.gitlab.com/ee/api/README.html#personal-access-tokens).

-You can find instructions for BitBucket AppPasswords [here](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html).
+You can find instructions for Bitbucket AppPasswords [here](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html).

 Note: you should also configure a GitHub token even if your source host is GitLab or Bitbucket, because Renovate will need to perform many queries to github.com in order to retrieve Release Notes.